-To set up your cloud pricing in RightScale Cloud Analytics, first define the price to be associated with each instance type so that you can also analyze costs.
+To set up your cloud pricing in RightScale Optima, first define the price to be associated with each instance type so that you can also analyze costs.
 To do this, you will need to work with your finance team to determine the internal price that you want to associate with your private cloud.
 Your private cloud will have several instance types, and you will need to associate hourly costs with each of them.

 Once you have determined your internal prices, go to the RightScale Cloud Management dashboard, navigate to Clouds > CloudName > Instance Types.
 From here you can then select Change Pricing and set an hourly price for each of your instance types.

-This price will be used to calculate private cloud costs as well as chargeback and showback reports, which are easily accessible in Cloud Analytics.
+This price will be used to calculate private cloud costs as well as chargeback and showback reports, which are easily accessible in Optima.
 Please note that you must be an admin on the account to set private cloud prices — that is, you must be the one who connected your private cloud to RightScale.

 Markups and Markdowns